 June 2, 1868: Isadora Thornton dies of natural causes (a.
 60)

-Shade drifted and worked various jobs: wrangler, ranch hand, guard and scout.
+He spent the next several months on the drift and working various jobs: wrangler, ranch hand, guard and scout.
 He also worked several range wars although he refused to lead attacks and ambushes and would only fight in self-defense and defense of his employer.
 He tried to learn and evaluate all the issues involved in these actions before hiring on and refused jobs that called for being paid a bounty for killing the opposition.
 Killing for hire was a line that Shade never crossed, not counting his occasional work for law enforcement and the military.

 His quick temper, and sense of justice and fair play continued to get him into trouble although it also garnered him respect and a few good friends.
 Shade did not seek out gunfights, but would not back down or run from them either.
 With no shortage of men wanting to make their own mark by beating the best, Shade's reputation and his legend grew to the point that he often did not recognize himself in the stories.
 On the reverse of the coin, it also meant that his reputation as a gunfighter helped him avoid fights since many men backed down after hearing his name.